Add lab owners, contributors, and users in Azure DevTest Labs

 We recommend that you use the Azure Az PowerShell module to interact with Azure.
 See Install Azure PowerShell to get started.
 To learn how to migrate to the Az PowerShell module, see Migrate Azure PowerShell from AzureRM to Az.

 You can add a DevTest Labs User to a lab by using the following Azure PowerShell script.
-The script requires the user to be in the Azure Active Directory (Azure AD).
-For information about adding an external user to Azure AD as a guest, see Add a new guest user.
-If the user isn't in Azure AD, use the portal procedure instead.
+The script requires the user to be in the Microsoft Entra ID.
+For information about adding an external user to Microsoft Entra ID as a guest, see Add a new guest user.
+If the user isn't in Microsoft Entra ID, use the portal procedure instead.

 In the following script, update the parameter values under the